4 min. to read.

 Jesus invites us to leave all of that behind and follow.
 He calls us to turn the other cheek and walk the extra mile.
 He tells us to love our neighbor as ourselves and to do unto others as we would have them do unto us.
 He commands us to love others as He has loved us.

 The early Christians understood this love was more than just affection and required the sacrifice of self.
 Before Jesus, the most common human understanding of deity was absolute power.
 In Jesus, we learned that God’s character is absolute love.
-The Apostle Paul explained what they had come to understand about God: “Love is patient; love is kind; love is not envious or boastful or arrogant or rude.
+The Apostle Paul explained what they had come to understand about God.
+We most often hear this verse at weddings now days, but be clear: Paul is not describing romance, he’s describing God: “Love is patient; love is kind; love is not envious or boastful or arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice in wrongdoing, but rejoices in the truth.
 It bears all things, believes all things, hopes all things, endures all things.
 Love never ends.”

 Lent invites us to surrender power in exchange for love.
 This way is life.